IBM-Cloud/hpcs-grep11-go/README.md

 	}
 	```

-4. Change your working directory (cd) to `<path>/hpcs-grep11-go/examples`

-5. Execute the examples by issuing the command: `go test -v`
+4. From the `<path>/hpcs-grep11-go/examples` directory, execute the examples by issuing the command: `go test -v`

-6. The sample program produces output similar to the following:
+5. The sample program produces output similar to the following:

     ```=== RUN   Test_rewrapKeyBlob
     server_test.go:1144: